+FOREIGN LANGUAGE

+INTERNA TIONAL RELATIONS MAJOR REQUIREMENTS 36 crs.

+PSI 496 RESEARCH METHODS (3)

+PSI 498 SENIOR SURVEY IN POLITICAL SCIENCE (3)

+At least 9 credits from the following:

+PSI 101 AMERICAN GOVERNMENT (3)

+PSI 210 INTRODUCTION TO WORLD POLITICS (3)

+PSI 220 INTRODUCTION TO COMPARATIVE POLITICS (3)

+PSI 230 INTRODUCTION TO POLITICAL THEORY (3)

+At least 1 2 credits from among the following:

+PSI 311 INTERNATIONAL ORGANIZATIONS (3)

+PSI 312 INTERNATIONAL LAW (3)

+PSI 313 INTERNATIONAL POLITICAL ECONOMY (3)

+PSI 314 UNITED STATES FOREIGN POLICY (3)

+PSI 315 GENDER AND INTERNATIONAL RELATIONS (3)

+PSI 319 TOPICS IN INTERNATIONAL RELATIONS (3)

-131329 TOFICS IN COMEARATIVE FOLITICS (3)
+PSI 329 TOPICS IN COMPARATIVE POLITICS (3)

-At least 9 cr edits in two different departments from among the following:
+At least 9 credits in two different departments from among the e following:

 ENG 253 LITERATURE OF POST-COLONIAL CULTURES (3)

 ENG 310 WORLD LITERATURE II (3)

 HIS 329 HISTORY OF THE VIETNAM WAR (3)

 HIS 343 HISTORY OF LATIN AMERICA (3)

 HIS 363 HISTORY OF THE MIDDLE LEAST (3)

 MGT 340 INTERNATIONAL BUSINESS (3)

 REL 320 RELIGIONS OF THE WORLD (3)

 SPC 353 INTERCULTURAL COMMUNICATION (3)

-Supplement ary requirements
+Suppleme entary requirements

-ANGUAGE (8)
+FOREIGN LANGUAGE (8)

-' '
+FOREIGN LANGUAGE

-PSI 101 AMERICAN POLITICS (3)
+PSI 101 AMERICAN POLITICS

-se focusing on the development, organization and dynamics of American political pro-

-examines how the public, interest groups, the media, political parties and the constitutional branche

-produce public policies.
+A survey course focusing on the development, organization and dynamics of American political processes and institutions.
+This course examines how the public, interest groups, the media, political parties and the constitutional branches of government work together to produce public policies.
 Each semester.

-PSI 102 STATE AND LOCAL GOVERNMENT (3)
+PSI 102 STATE AND LOCAL GOVERNMENT

-ourse providing an understanding of the way in which state and local governments

-function and th eir place within the American political system.
+Introductory course providing an understanding of the way in which state and local governments function and their place within the American political system.
 Annually, Spring.

-PSI 200 RESEARCH METHODS (3)

-ovides an introduction to how political scientists study political phenomena.
-The cou

-as well as a variety of qualitative and quantitative research methods, including single ysis and survey research.
-This course is not intended as a substitute for MTH 310.
-Ar

-statisticai aliai sis and survey research.
-This course is not intended as a substitute for WITH 510.
-At illually, Fall.

-PSI 201 INTRODUCTION TO POLITICAL SCIENCE (3)
+PSI 201 INTRODUCTION TO POLITICAL SCIENCE

-ive introduction to the discipline of political science, including political theory, Ame
+A comprehensive introduction to the discipline of political science, including political theory, American politics, comparative politics and international relations.

-and internation al relations.
 Recommended for Social Science Education majors.
-Alternate years, Sp oring '09.
+Alternate years, Spring '09.

-PSI 210 INTRODUCTION TO WORLDS POLITICS (3)
+PSI 210 INTRODUCTION TO WORLDS POLITICS

-dynamics of the modern nation state in its relationships with other members of the ir nternational community.
-Annually,
+A study of the dynamics of the modern nation state in its relationships with other members of the international community.
+Annually, Fall.

-Fall.

-PSI 220 INTRODUCTION TO COMPARATIVE POLITICS (3)
+INTRODUCTION TO COMPARATIVE POLITICS PSI 220

-study of the organization and operation of both Western and non-Western government

-TOPICS IN COMPARATIVE POLITICS

-PSI 329

 A comparative study of the organization and operation of both Western and non-Western governments.
-Alternate Years, Spring '09
+Alternate Years, Spring '09.

-PSI 230 INTRODUCTION TO POLITICAL THEORY
+INTRODUCTION TO POLITICAL THEORY PSI 230

 An introduction to the classical theorists, including Plato, Machiavelli, Hobbes, Locke, Mill and Marx.
-Alternate Years, Spring '08.
+Alternate Years, Spring '10.